Have you been exposed to mold and mycotoxins? Do you have mold toxicity? Do you have sensitivity to mold and their mycotoxins?

 A person’s hypersensitivity response to mold and mycotoxins is accurately determined through individual intradermal screening of each mold.
 Molds are skin tested one at a time so an accurate treatment dose can encompass both skin response as well as symptom response to each individual mold.
 Several species of the most allergenic molds are also skin tested and treated to afford the patient more complete coverage of the mold’s allergic potential.

 There is another dimension to mold exposure.
 It is the exposure to the chemical or mycotoxin produced by many molds.
 There are over 400 mycotoxins, most of which are cytotoxic.
 These fungal toxins are volatile organic compounds which are similar in structure to ketones, aldehydes, alcohols, and aromatic and aliphatic hydrocarbons.
 These fungal chemicals can be acutely or chronically toxic depending on the kind and amount of toxin exposure.
-These fungal toxins are lipid soluble and thus can be stored in organs and tissue producing serious health effects.
+These fungal toxins are lipid soluble and thus can be stored in organs and tissue producing mold toxicity and serious health effects.
 These effects can include skin and pulmonary infections.
-They can be toxic to the liver, kidneys, and nervous system.
-They can suppress the immune system and can be carcinogenic.
+Mold toxicity can affect the liver, kidneys, and nervous system.
+Mycotoxins with ensuing mold toxicity can suppress the immune system and can be carcinogenic.

-Thus mold exposure is spore exposure which can elicit allergic responses and chemical exposure which can be linked to organ damage.
+Thus mold exposure is spore exposure which can elicit allergic responses and chemical exposure which can result in mold toxicity and be linked to organ damage.

-So if you have experienced exposure to Aspergillius, Penicillium, Stachybotrys, Chaetomium, Rhizopus, Trichoderma or other mycotoxin producing saprophytic molds, you need expert diagnosis and treatment.
+So if you have experienced exposure to Aspergillius, Penicillium, Stachybotrys, Chaetomium, Rhizopus, Trichoderma or other mycotoxin producing saprophytic molds, you need could be suffering from mold toxicity.
+If laboratory confirms the presence of mycotoxins in the body, you need expert diagnosis and treatment.

-How Are Mold Exposure and Mold Sensitivity Diagnosed?
+How Are Mold Exposure, Mold Toxicity, and Mold Sensitivity Diagnosed?